base/base-compose/readme.md

 ### [.tasks](lib/composition-handler.js#L153)

 Copy the specified tasks from each generator into the `app` tasks.
 Task dependencies will also be copied.
-This method requires using the [base-task](https://github.com/node-base/base-task)plugin.
+This method requires using the [base-task](https://github.com/node-base/base-task) plugin.

 + `returns` **{Object}**: Returns `this` for chaining